Shay Carl: YouTube popularity

 Butler became more popular on YouTube after Philip DeFranco watched one of his videos and gave him a shout-out.
 The shout-out resulted in a rise of Butler's subscribers and a friendship with DeFranco.
 By working with other YouTubers at The Station, Butler more than quadrupled his subscribers.
 Butler later joined the YouTube Partner Program and co-founded Maker Studios.
 In November 2009, he collaborated with Midi Mafia to create a flash mob at Planet Hollywood in Las Vegas.
 In 2009, Butler's "SHAYTARDS" channel won "Best YouTube Channel or Personality" at Mashable's 3rd annual Open Web Awards.
 In 2013, the same channel was one of the nominees in the "Best Non-Fiction or Reality Series" category of the 3rd Streamy Awards.
 Butler and his wife, Colette, ran a podcast called "When the Kids Go to Sleep", where they interviewed YouTubers and celebrities such as Terry Crews and Bas Rutten.
 In February 2013, actor Matt Damon made a guest appearance in one of Butler's vlogs after he and Damon had collaborated on a video to promote a Water.org project.
 Butler sometimes creates sponsored videos, in which he promotes brands or companies in exchange for financial benefits, including with General Electric, Foot Locker, Kia and Skype.

 In 2014 the Shay Carl YouTube channel was listed on New Media Rockstars Top 100 Channels, ranked at #31.

 In late 2015, Shay, along with his 12-year-old son Gavin, wrote a lifestyle, self-help book, Fat Dad, Fat Kid.

-On September 28, 2016, Butler announced that he would suspend the Shaytards YouTube channel for one year on March 5, 2017.
+On September 28, 2016, Butler announced that he would suspend the Shaytards YouTube channel for one year.